Abdullah Mehdar

-Abdullah al-Mehdar (?-2010) was an Al-Qaeda in the Arabian Peninsula (AQAP) member who was the leader of a cell in Yemen.
-On 13 January 2010 it was reported that he had been killed by Yemeni security forces.
-He was killed in a gunfight in the governorate of Shabwa.
+Abdullah al-Mehdar (?–2010) was an Al-Qaeda in the Arabian Peninsula (AQAP) member who was the leader of a cell in Yemen.
+On 13 January 2010 it was reported that he had been killed in a gunfight by Yemeni security forces in the governorate of Shabwa.
 The fighting was so intense that it partially destroyed his home.
-A few days after his death, two Yemeni soldiers were killed in what was believed to have been a reprisal for Mehdar's death.
+A few days after his death, two Yemeni soldiers were killed in what was believed to be a reprisal for Mehdar's death.